MicahElliott/flowrist/README.md

 - `w` -> `why`
 - `y` -> `yeah`

-The rest are repeats, and `v,k,z` are open for whatever you decide.
+The rest are repeats (`◊e` is `ee`), and `v,k,z` are open for whatever you decide.

 ## Major Insights in Layout Design

-Qwerty-G position (consonant hand) is way undervalued.
+Qwerty-G position (consonant hand only) is way undervalued.
 That reach feels almost as good as home-row, and is a waste to put `g` there.
 So now `m` is there.

 _Some SFBs are not_ at all.
-The `wh` overlap is as good as any middle-index usage, at least on a keyboard with the right slant.
+The `wh` overlap is as good as any middle-index usage, at least on a keyboard with symmetric slant.
 I can imagine a layout with pretty bad SFB score yet is very comfy.
 Even `mp` is really (qwerty-)`gr`eat.